Greg Mitchell: Career

-He wrote a second book with Lifton about capital punishment called Who Owns Death?
+He wrote a second book with Lifton about capital punishment, called Who Owns Death?
 (2002).

-Political campaigns

 Mitchell has written two books about notable California political campaigns: The Campaign of the Century (1992) examined Upton Sinclair's race for governor in 1934 and the birth of media-driven elections.
 PBS adapted it as "We Have a Plan", the fourth of seven documentary episodes featured in The Great Depression (1993) series, produced and directed by Lyn Goldfarb.
 In 2011 the book was republished in new print and e-book editions.
 It was also adapted as a vaudeville-style musical and first produced in a concert version at the Chicago Humanities Festival in 2004.
 The book is by Robert L. Freedman, lyrics by Freedman and Steven Lutvak, and music by Lutvak.
 In 2006 it won the California Musical Theatre Award from the Beverly Hills Theatre Guild.

-Mitchell's Tricky Dick and the Pink Lady: Richard Nixon Vs Helen Gahagan Douglas--Sexual Politics and the Red Scare, 1950 (1998) studies an era in California politics as it reflected and influenced national issues in the post-World War II years.
-He also wrote an e-book on the Obama-Romney race in 2012 titled "Truth, Lies, and Videotape."
+Mitchell's Tricky Dick and the Pink Lady: Richard Nixon Vs Helen Gahagan Douglas — Sexual Politics and the Red Scare, 1950 (1998) studies an era in California politics as it reflected and influenced national issues in the post-World War II years.
+He also wrote an e-book on the Obama-Romney race in 2012 titled Truth, Lies, and Videotape.